editxt/editxt/README.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Known issues:

-- sometimes the close (X) buttons in the document pane stop displaying the
-  dirty status of the documents.
-This is VERY ANNOYING, I wish I could find a
-  way to reproduce this bug.

 - changing the tab width when in tab-indent mode does not automatically update
   the width of tabs.
 Recommendation: use spaces not tabs for indentation.